 Teayra has experience providing both individual and group therapy to individuals to better assist in the process of healing, growth, and learning through connection.

 Teayra holds a Master of Arts in Counseling from Marymount University and her Bachelor of Science in Psychology from The Pennsylvania State University.
 She holds a graduate professional counselor license in the District of Columbia.
-She is currently training in Brainspotting therapy and plans to be trained in EMDR therapy in the near future.
+She is trained in Brainspotting and applies it with her clients to move and integrate trauma held in the unconscious.

 To learn more about working with this clinician, please email email@example.com for more information.